-Type Number required Details Graduate core course 1 Geog 297A Required Seminar 1 Geog 298A (one-unit course that does not count towards the minimum MA course requirements) Methods Requirement 1 The Methods Requirement can be fulfilled either through coursework (graduate courses or elective courses) or other means (independent study, language program, etc.).
-If the method is not in the form of a course, the student must take an additional course to satisfy the nine-course requirement.
+Туре Number required Details Graduate core course 1 Geog 200A Required Seminar 1 Geog 200B (one-unit course that does not count towards the minimum MA course requirements) Methods Requirement 1 The Methods Requirement can be fulfilled either through coursework (graduate courses or elective courses) or other means (independent study, language program, etc.).
+If the method is not in the form of a course, the student must take an additional course to satisfy the nine- course requirement.
+Students who fulfill the methods requirement through some other means than a for-credit course must still take a 4-credit course to reach 36 units.
+This course must be at the Graduate or Upper Division level.
 Fulfillment of the methods requirement should be agreed upon by the student's advisor early in the student's career and certified via departmental form (obtained from Student Affairs Officer).

-Graduate courses 5 Geography or another department (200 series) Elective courses 2 Graduate (200), Upper Division (100 series), and/or one 500 series
+Elective courses 4 Graduate (200), or Upper Division (100 series) courses from inside or outside Geography, and/or one 500 series course with a Geography professor